Short rank-metric codes and scattered subspaces: Linear sets associated with the cutting blocking sets

-In \cite[Theorem 4.2]{BlokhuisLavrauw2000}, the authors proved that if $\cU$ is an $\F_q$-linear scattered subspace of rank $km/2$, $km$ even, in $\F_{q^m}^k$, then the linear set $L_\cU$ has two intersection characters in $\PG(k-1, q^m)$ with respect to the hyperplanes.
+In \cite[Theorem 4.2]{blokhuis2000scattered}, the authors proved that if $\cU$ is an $\F_q$-linear scattered subspace of rank $km/2$, $km$ even, in $\F_{q^m}^k$, then the linear set $L_\cU$ has two intersection characters in $\PG(k-1, q^m)$ with respect to the hyperplanes.
 As seen in Section \ref{sec:construction} , the $(m+2)$-dimensional subspace $\cU_\sigma$ of $\F_{q^m}^k$ contains a 2-scattered subspace $\mathcal{W}_\sigma$ of dimension $m$ (cf. \cite[Lemma 2.2]{CMPZ2021-generalising}).
 We will show that this configuration gives rise to a linear set with a wider range of intersection characters with respect to hyperplanes.
-More precisely, let $L_\cU\subseteq \PG(k-1,q^m)$ be a linear set such that $\cU$ is a linear cutting blocking set of rank $k+m-1$, $k \geq 3$ and $m\geq (k-1)^2$.
+More precisely, let $L_\cU\subseteq \PG(k-1,q^m)$ be a linear set such that $ \dim_{\F_q}\cU =k+m-1$, $k \geq 3$.
 If the subspace $\mathcal{U}$ contains an $m$-dimensional $(k-1)$-scattered subspace $\mathcal{W}$, then for each hyperplane $\Lambda$ we get

 i.e. $L_\cU$ has at most $k$ characters with respect to the hyperplanes of $\PG(k-1,q^m)$.
-Indeed, since $\cU$ is a cutting blocking set, each hyperplane $\Lambda=\PG(H,q^m)$ has weight at least $k-1$ and, by Grassmann Formula
+The first inequality \eqref{spec.characters} is an easy consequence of the Grassmann formula.
+For the second one,

 where the last inequality follows because of $(k-1)$-scatteredness of $\cW$.\\